anontechnology/documentation/docs/tutorials/rules.md

 A notification action dispatches a notification to the ViziVault enterprise web interface.
 The text of the notification and its alert level can be configured.

+## Legal hold action

+A legal hold action places a legal hold on the [data subject](/glossary/datasubject) that the data is associated with.
+This prevents potentially destructive actions such as deleting or overwriting data until the hold is lifted.

+## Retention policy action

+A retention policy action determines how long the data is considered to still be valid.
+The retention policy status of all your data can be viewed in ViziVault Enterprise.
+Retention policies can specify either a cutoff date after which the data is no longer valid, or a number of days to retain the data for.
+Additionally, a secondary policy can be specified that marks data as invalid if it has not been read for a certain number of days.

 ## JSON format of actions

  - Regulation metadata action